Getting Started with Self-Hosted XAI Router

 - Access Method: Open in a web browser.

-- Key Features: Perform system-level configurations, such as managing model providers.
+- Key Features: Perform system-level configurations, such as managing model providers and model mappings.